 ACSA has provided me with wonderful opportunities to network with other administrators and learn from them.
 California has some incredible educational leaders, and they make me proud to be part of the profession.

-What has the impact of the COVID-19 worldwide health crisis taught you?
 I am reminded every day of the commitment and excellence of our teachers, counselors, administrators and support staff.
 I am also encouraged by our ability to adapt and overcome, even under difficult circumstances.

 John Briquelet leadership has resulted in numerous awards for Whitney High School and graduation rate above 99 percent.